neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

     So, long story short: In a perfect world, Linux.
 In this world, Microsoft!

 2. If you could play any instrument (other than one you already play), what would it be?

+    I would definitely choose an instrument that I could carry with me, and perferrably one with which I could sing along.
+A guitar, despite its simplicity, would be ideal for these requirements!
+But since portability is more important to me than the ability to sing, I would also seriously consider a harmonica, because it could be a meditation and respite that could literally fit in my pocket.

 3. Herbal, green, black, or white tea?

 4. What was your favorite song as a small kid?
 5. What is the best joke you’ve ever heard?
 6. Do you know what a viola is?